theborderland/membership/docs/frontpage.md

 ok, boomer.

 The Borderland is a co-created, do-ocratic institution.
 You're welcome to change the rules.
-Check out the website for more information on how you can take part in the governance.
+Check out the website for more information on how you can make decisions.

 ## I need help!